BizDevGeek/OBD2SDK_Python/README.md

 The above function call saves the PID values to a local buffer, a MongoDB Collection.
 Run sync.py to sync the data to the API.
 It pulls records one at a time from the buffer, uploads to the API, then removes them.
 It verifies that there's a connection to the server first.

+The GPS daemon gpslogger reads the Pi's serial connection to the USB GPS device and logs it to local buffer (MongoDB).
+Run sync_gps.py to sync the data from local storage buffer into the cloud.